james-pike/country-api/README.md

 ## Documentation

-This Typescript & HTML/CSS program displays country population density data in a dashboard of cards and a table of country data with search, column sorting, filtering, and pagination to display population, area, density, and UN membership.
+Web application programmed in Typescript to calculate and display country population density in a dashboard of cards and a data-table with search, column sorting, filtering, and pagination to display population, area, density, standard deviation and UN membership.

-Setup in NodeJS below + test live demo at: [www.country-api4.vercel.app](https://country-api4.vercel.app)
+Setup in NodeJS below and test live demo at: [www.country-api4.vercel.app](https://country-api4.vercel.app)

 ## Setup Instructions (Nodejs)